vmware-tanzu/pinniped/site/content/docs/background/architecture.md

 Pinniped supports the following cluster integration strategies.

-* Pinniped hosts a credential exchange API endpoint via a Kubernetes aggregated API server.
+* Kube Cluster Signing Certificate: Pinniped hosts a credential exchange API endpoint via a Kubernetes aggregated API server.
 This API returns a new cluster-specific credential using the cluster's signing keypair to issue short-lived cluster certificates.
 (In the future, when the Kubernetes CSR API provides a way to issue short-lived certificates, then the Pinniped credential exchange API will use that instead of using the cluster's signing keypair.)

-More cluster integration strategies are coming soon, which will allow Pinniped to support more Kubernetes cluster types.
+* Impersonation Proxy: Pinniped hosts an [impersonation](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#user-impersonation) proxy that performs actions on behalf of the end user.
+The impersonation proxy accepts and modifies user requests before passing them through to the
+Kubernetes API server.

 ## kubectl Integration